 Are extended warranties worth it?
-In the long run, an extended warranty can cover expensive repairs that may be hard to pay on your own.
-Many drivers don’t have the ability to pay $1,000 or more on an unexpected repair.
+In the long run, an extended warranty can cover expensive repairs that could be hard to pay for on your own.
+Many drivers can’t cover $1,000 or more for an unexpected repair.
 This is when an extended warranty can be helpful.

-Many extended warranties also come with additional coverage perks that add to their appeal, such as 24/7 roadside assistance, rental car reimbursement, towing discounts, and more.
-If your vehicle’s make and model has been known to require costly fixes as it ages, an extended car warranty will lessen the financial blow of hefty repairs.
+Many extended warranties also include additional coverage perks such as 24/7 roadside assistance, rental car reimbursement, and towing discounts.
+If your vehicle’s make and model has been known to require costly fixes as it ages, an extended car warranty could lessen the financial blow of hefty repairs.

 You can get an extended warranty from manufacturers, dealerships, and independent third-party companies.